wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

-= 1.0.9 =
+= 1.0.9 - 04/07/2013 =
+* Added: the ability to load the plugin CSS rules in login pages.
+To display the widget box in the login page, either use the PHP code or set the custom filter in the Auto-Insert section of the plugin admin page.
 * Added: the ability to add custom filter/action hooks for the widget box auto-insertion.
 * Added: the ability to restrict the widget box auto-insertion by category, post-id, post-type, and page-type.
 * Added: the ability to disable the widget box auto-insertion by category, post-id, post-type ( post, page, custom post types ), and page-type ( archives, search, 404, etc. ).
 * Renewed: (**Breaking Change**) the entire Auto-Insert section of the plugin admin page.
-Accordingly the previous auto-insert options should be reconfigured.
+Accordingly, the previous auto-insert options should be reconfigured.
 * Removed: (**Breaking Change**) the *responsive_column_widget_area* class attribute.
 Those who have been using it, should simply change it to *responsive_column_widget_box* instead.

 = 1.0.8.7 - 04/05/2013 =